chackydude/todo.js/README.md

 ![example of the app](https://github.com/chackydude/todo.js/raw/master/example.png)

 Here you can see what you can add, edit and remove notes from the notebook.
-Backend is written with using NodeJS (npm for package managing), and here I tried to use webpack to manage client(front-end) dependencies.